kingparra/procore-internship/0010_-_deploy_a_highly_available_website/readme.rst

 * Download the website code from an s3 bucket https://procoreplusproductwebsite.s3.amazonaws.com/procore-website-master.zip and create a new Code Commit Repo to host this code.
-* Use Application Load Balancer.
+* Use an Application Load Balancer.
 * Autoscale the workload with a launch template

 Push website code to codecommit repo from local computer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Create a repo on Codecommit and load the code you downloaded from s3.

 Create a launch template and userdata
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Create a repo on Codecommit and load the code you downloaded from s3.
+Create a Launch Template for your Autoscaling group to deploy EC2 instances and also create a userdata script to install the apache server and to pull the code from codecommit.

+Provide a copy of the userdata script and the name of the launch template.

 Create an autoscaling group
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^